Amihan (mythology)

-Amihan is a genderless deity that is depicted as a bird in the Philippine mythology.
+Amihan is a deity that is depicted as a bird in the Philippine mythology.
 According to the Tagalog folklore, Amihan is the first creature to inhabit the universe, along with the gods called Bathala and Aman Sinaya.
-In the legend Amihan is described as a bird who saves the first human beings, Malakas and Maganda from a bamboo plant.
+In the legend, Amihan is described as a bird who saved the first human beings, Malakas and Maganda, from a bamboo plant.

+Amihan and Habagat in folktales and myths

+Wind Lovers

+Amihan is the personification of the Northeast Wind in Philippine mythology.
+In one tale, Habagat fell in love with Amihan and competed against other wind gods, including his fiercest rival, Buhawi (Typhoon), in a contest of speed and strength.
+After emerging victorious, he took Amihan to Himpapawiran, where they ruled together.

+The Children of Bathala

+In other versions instead of lovers they are siblings.
 Amihan is also depicted with Habagat which explains the wind patterns in the country.
-In one legend they are depicted as children of the supreme deity Bathala.
-They are allowed by their father to play in turns per half a year since having the two play together causes destruction in the land.
+In one legend, they are depicted as children of the supreme deity Bathala.
+They are allowed by their father to play in turns, every half a year, since having the two play together causes destruction in the land.
 Amihan is depicted as the gentler sister while Habagat is depicted as the more active brother.

+Rival Titans

 In another legend, Amihan is depicted as a giant who is at war with another giant Habagat.

+The Creation myth

+In Tagalog folklore, Amihan was one of the first beings in the universe, alongside Bathala and Aman Sinaya.
+She is the personification of the northeast wind, often depicted as a beautiful, long-haired woman who brings cool breezes and protects fishermen.
+Amihan played a crucial role in the creation myth, where she started a war between Bathala (Sky God) and Aman Sinaya (Sea God).
+Taking the form of a bird, she flew between them, bringing peace and helping shape the Philippine archipelago.